alewman/rom-farmer/docs/archive/SESSION_SUMMARY.md

 ## Overview

-This session completed the ROM Groomer Python project from core functionality through comprehensive documentation.
+This session completed the ROM Farmer Python project from core functionality through comprehensive documentation.
 The project is now production-ready with 10,059 lines of code, 201 passing tests, and 3,500+ lines of documentation.

 ## Git Commit History